formapro/FpOpenIdBundle/Resources/doc/simple_user_provider.md

 Simple User Provider
 ====================

 If you want to have a user in the token you have to configure user provider.
-It could be done several ways.
+It could be done in several ways.
 Here will be described a way when a user can be created in the code.
-It means that you can create a user instance without asking user about any information like email and so on.
+It means that you can create a user instance without asking a human about any information like email and so on.

-### Configure Identity class
+### Step 1.
+Create Identity class

 The bundle provides base classes which are already mapped for most fields to make it easier to create your entity.
 Here is how you use it:

-1. Extend the base `Identity` class (the class to use depends of your storage)
+1. Extend the base `Identity` class (the class to use depends of your storage).
+2. Implement `UserIdentityInterface` interface.
-2. Map the `id` field.
+3. Map the `id` field.
 It must be protected as it is inherited from the parent class.
+4. Create `user` field and map it.

 **Warning:**